Online Submissions

 (xiv) References

-This journal has adopted the Vancouver style of citation assuming reference to a source within parentheses and further inclusion of the sources into the reference list in an order of their identification in a text.
+This journal has adopted the Vancouver style of citation assuming reference to a source within parentheses and further inclusion of the sources into the reference list in an order as they appear in the text.
 The page number should be given within parentheses as follows: first goes source number, then comma, open space and page number [6, p.
 8].

 The list of references includes only reviewed sources (articles from scientific journals and monographs) mentioned in the text of an article.
 It is undesirable to include into the list of references the synopses, dissertations, textbooks, educational aids, GOST, information from sites, statistical reports, articles in public political newspapers and journals, on sites and in blogs.
 If there is a need to refer to such information put the information about the source in a footnote.

-The source should be mentioned with its DOI, if available (for foreign sources this is possible in 95% of cases).
+The source should be mentioned with its DOI, if available (for foreign sources it is possible in 95% of cases).

 References to the articles from journals should contain the year of article publication, volume and number of a journal, page numbers.

-Identification of each source should include all authors.
+Identification of each source should include all the authors.

 All references should be verified, the publisher's imprint should be checked in the official site of journals and/or publishers.

 The list of references should be translated into English.
-After presentation of a Russian source the indication to the language of a work (In Russ.) should be given at the end of a reference.
+After each source in Russian the indication to the language of the work (In Russ.) should be given at the end of a reference.

-Names and surnames of authors, names of journals should be transliterated by the BSI standard.
+Names and surnames of the authors, names of the journals should be transliterated by the BSI standard.

 References to articles from foreign sources: